ashishkrsahu2019/SendMail/README.md

 * How to Use*
 * Download code and run PDFReader.java as java application it will generate email.csv in c:\temp folder
 * Verify email.csv and then execute SendEmailWithAttachments as java application.
-* Verify if mail is send in your send
+* Verify if mail is send in your sent items